Copyright 2015. Acacia Therapy. All rights reserved. ABN 94 625 543 311

-In January 2016, Louise established Acacia Therapy, so she could return to her passion of providing community based occupational therapy support to children and adults within their homes and community.
+In January 2016, Louise established Acacia Therapy, so she could return to her passion of providing community based occupational therapy support to children and adults within the local community.
 Louise endeavours to support her clients so that they may continue to Live how they like, Learn what they need, and Growinto the person they choose to become.

 Jane Hawkless has 20 years experience providing occupational therapy services to adults and children with a strong focus on service delivery within the rehabilitation and disability sectors.
 She has worked in a variety of settings including hospital, outpatient rehabilitation and community and has worked with a variety of funding bodies including CTP, NDIS, NIIS, iCare and Workcover.